kerneax/voice-gen-test/README.md

 # voxcpm-tester
-Automatically download and run VoxCPM Model.
+Automatically download and run VoxCPM and other voice generation models.